-PAIs are considered in the investment decision making process as described below:
+PAIs are considered in the investment decision-making process as described below:

 - For issuers with the exception of states in the group "greenhouse gas emissions", adverse impacts on sustainability factors are currently taken into account solely by excluding companies that earn more than 5% of their revenues with the production of thermal coal and/or unconventional oil/gas.
-In the group "social factors and employment", adverse impacts on sustainability factors are currently taken into account solely by excluding companies that violate the principles of the UN Global Compact or are active in the production of and trade in controversial weapons such as weapons systems, nuclear weapons, anti-personnel landmines, incendiary weapons and cluster ammunition.
+In the group "social factors and employment", adverse impacts on sustainability factors are currently taken into account solely by excluding companies that violate the principles of the UN

+Global Compact or the Organization for Economic Co-operation and Development (OECD) Principles for Multinational Enterprises or are active in the production of and trade in controversial weapons such as weapons systems, nuclear weapons, anti-personnel landmines, incendiary weapons and cluster ammunition.
 This consideration process focuses only on the issuer itself or to the degree that an investment instrument issued by such an issuer is the underlying asset of another investment instrument.
-For this purpose, the exclusion criteria provided by MSCI, which the Bank has agreed with MSCI, are applied.
+For this purpose, the exclusion criteria provided by MSCI, which the bank has agreed with MSCI, are applied.

-- In the investment decision making process for investment funds, PAIs are considered only to those funds that are not predominantly invested in sovereign bonds or other investment instruments issued by states.
+- In the investment decision-making process for investment funds, PAIs are considered only to those funds that are not predominantly invested in sovereign bonds or other investment instruments issued by states.
 This is done via an exclusion approach based on the information obtained by the investment / fund company or MSCI.

-Thereby, investment funds that do not take into consideration at least one indicator of the PAI families are excluded.
+Thereby, investment funds that do not take into consideration at least one indicator of the PAI families

-- · Greenhouse gas emissions as well as - · Social and employee matters
+- · Greenhouse gas emissions as well as - · Social and employee matters are excluded.